Dynom/TySug/README.md

 Before contributing, _please create an issue with the thing you'd like to contribute_.

 Any contribution must be provided in the form of a PR and the CI build must pass.
 Any contribution, when relevant, must have tests proving correctness.
 The coding-style must be the Go standard, complemented by the community "[Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)" laundry list.

+# Security

+Any security related issues can be submitted as regular issues in the issue tracker.
+E-mail me directly if you don't want to disclose it publicly.